netgloo/benjamin/readme.md

 $ php artisan key:generate
 ```

-The first command will download all dependencies needed.
+The first command will download all PHP dependencies.
 Then you will create the `.env` file copying it from the example provided.
 This file will store all your configurations.
 Finally, the last command will automatically generate an unique [application key](https://laravel.com/docs/5.2#installation) for you, storing it inside the `.env` file.

 #### Troubleshooting